 We worked with a wife who agreed with her husband that he could drink safely.
 In exploring his history with us, she told us that the majority of the time her husband could and did stop after two drinks.
 She liked to have a couple drinks with him on some evenings and felt he could manage it.
 He thought so too, and wanted to try.
 The problem, she explained, was that every so often he drank more than two drinks and lost control over his alcohol intake.
 In those times, he would steal her son’s ritalin, a stimulant prescribed for Attention Deficit Disorder and for which her husband acknowledged having trouble.

-So, in working together, she and I decided she would the line between one or two drinks, which she would consider as “non-use” (Module 5 on member site, see an excerpt here on youtube), and more than two drinks, which she would consider as “use” (Module 6 on member site).
-The strategy was for her to remain engaged and rewarding for as long as he didn’t go over the two drinks, and to remove rewards, disengage and allow natural consequences if she saw or sensed that he had drank more than two drinks or was using stimulants.
+So, in working together, she and I decided she would set the line between one or two drinks, which she would consider as “non-use” (Module 5 on member site, see an excerpt here on youtube), and more than two drinks, which she would consider as “use” (Module 6 on member site).
+The strategy was for her to remain engaged and rewarding for as long as he didn’t go over the two drinks.
+She would then remove rewards, disengage and allow natural consequences if she saw or sensed that he had drank more than two drinks or was using stimulants.

 Attempting to moderate his alcohol use had been important for her husband to try.
 It might have succeeded for him if he hadn’t introduced the painkillers.
 A month after we learned of his opiate use, he entered outpatient therapy and began working on abstinence with both drugs and alcohol.
 His experience with the ritalin and now the painkillers made it clear to him that he was seriously susceptible to any drug and that had to include alcohol.